apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 | `s3-endpoint`                   | `s3.endpoint`                         | An alternative endpoint of the S3 service, This could be used for S3FileIO with any s3-compatible object storage service that has a different endpoint, or access a private S3 endpoint in a virtual private cloud. | 0.6.0         |
 | `s3-region`                     | `client.region`                       | The region of the S3 service, like `us-west-2`.                                                                                                                                                                     | 0.6.0         |

 Gravitino catalog property names with the prefix `spark.bypass.` are passed to Spark Iceberg connector.
-For example, using `spark.bypass.io-impl` to pass the `io-impl` to the Spark Iceberg connector.
+For example, using `spark.bypass.clients` to pass the `clients` to the Spark Iceberg connector.

 :::info
 Iceberg catalog property `cache-enabled` is setting to `false` internally and not allowed to change.